Using direct payments for care

 This advice applies to Wales.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Scotland

-Direct payments allow you to receive cash payments from your local authority to buy in your own care services.
-This page has information about what you can use your direct payments for.
+Direct payments allow you to receive cash payments from your local council to buy in your own care services.

 Buying care at home